Gansaw/Machine_Learning/Kaggle/ML1 - Titanic/README.md

+# Machine_Learning
-Used Scikit-Learn for Data Analyzing and Machine Learning.
+Scikit-Learn is used for Data Analyzing and Machine Learning.
 This Dataset is from Kaggle competitons "Titanic - Machine Learning from Disaster"